- Discord is a must-have software for gamers, but many reported Discord high CPU usage issues.

 - Check your Discord installation if you’re experiencing high CPU usage when playing games.

 Initially designed for games, Discord also became an excellent platform for chatting.
-However, many users reported that Discord has high CPU usage.
+However, many of our readers reported that Discord has high CPU usage.

 Why is my Discord using so much CPU?